Hermetic Programming: Parameterizing Access to State

 Security

-Capability Security
+Capability-Based Security

-Today, we routinely download thousands of transitive dependencies via package managers like npm or cargo, trusting that none have been compromised.
+Today, we routinely download thousands of transitive dependencies through package managers like npm or cargo, trusting that none have been compromised.
 Because most languages grant ambient authority to the network and filesystem by default, an attacker who hijacks a package can silently exfiltrate environment variables, SSH keys, or database credentials.

 But why should a random math library have access to your filesystem?